How Much Do ATV Tires Cost – Comparing Different Types

 Some riders even take it to the extreme and get 32-inch tires for better traction and ground clearance when mudding.

-If we look at the popular ITP Mud Lite II, for example, we find that a size 28×11-14 costs about 75% more than a size 25×8-12 of the same tire.
+For example, if we look at the popular ITP Mud Lite II, we find that a size 28×11-14 costs about 75% more than a size 25×8-12.

 Style and Type of Tire Drive the Price